bakpakin/Fennel/CODE-OF-CONDUCT.md

 > MxAdmin1: *removes patt* *DMs patt* "I mean it.
 Please refer to the CoC in the repository if you have questions, but you can consider this an actual warning.
 I'd appreciate it if you reworded your messages in #fennel, since they made folks there uncomfortable.
 Let's try and be kind, yeah?"

 > Patt: *Replies to DM* "@mxadmin1 Okay sorry.
 I'm just frustrated and I'm kinda burnt out and I guess I got carried away.
-I'll DM Alex a note apologizing and edit my messages.
+I'll DM Alex a note apologizing.
 Sorry for the trouble."

 > MxAdmin1: *Replies to DM* "@patt Thanks for that.
 I hear you on the stress.
-Burnout sucks :/.
-Have a good one!"
+Burnout sucks :/  Have a good one!"

 #### The Nope Case

-> PepeTheFrog🐸: "Hi, I am a literal actual nazi and I think white supremacists are quite fashionable."
+> PepeTheFrog: "Hi, I am a literal actual nazi and I think white supremacists are quite fashionable."

 > Patt: "NOOOOPE.
 OH NOPE NOPE."